laurayu0916/Dating-App-Reviews-NLP/README.md

 ## Regression Model

+### Toolkit: TF-IDF+LightGBM, Word2Vec+Neural Network, DistillBERT, ALBERT

 **Goal:** Build a regression model to predict the reviewers' rating based on reviews they provided.

 **Business Use Case:** This model is able to adjust rating scores for apps and correct errors caused by malicious scoring and mismatch between reviews and rating.
-For instance, some users who have negative feelins about the app may
+For instance, some users who have negative feelins about the app may incorrectly give the highest scores and this model can be used to find it.